Jean-Claude Malépart

 Jean-Claude Malépart (3 December 1938 – 16 November 1989) was a French Canadian politician.
+He was a member of the National Assembly of Quebec from 1973 to 1976 and of the House of Commons of Canada from 1979 until his death.

+Life and career

+Born in Montreal, Quebec, he was the son of Charles-Auguste Malépart and Germaine Mérineau.
+Both his parents died during his childhood: his mother died shortly after he was born, and his father died fourteen years later.
+He grew up in the Sainte-Marie district.

-Born in Montreal, Quebec, the son of Charles-Auguste Malépart and Germaine Mérineau, Malépart was elected to the National Assembly of Quebec in the riding of Sainte-Marie in the 1973 election, after losing the 1970 election.
+Malépart was elected to the National Assembly of Quebec in the riding of Sainte-Marie in the 1973 election, after losing the 1970 election.
 He was defeated in the 1976 election.

 A member of the House of Commons of Canada representing the ridings of Sainte-Marie (later Montreal—Sainte-Marie), and Laurier—Sainte-Marie, he was elected in the 1979, 1980, 1984, and 1988 federal elections.
 A Liberal, he was the Parliamentary Secretary to the Minister of Public Works from 1982 to 1984.

-His daughter Nathalie Malépart ran as the Liberal Party of Quebec candidate in a 2006 by-election in the riding of Sainte-Marie–Saint-Jacques.
+Malépart and his wife, Pierette, had two daughters.
+Their daughter Nathalie Malépart ran as the Liberal Party of Quebec candidate in a 2006 by-election in the riding of Sainte-Marie–Saint-Jacques.
 She lost to the Parti Québécois candidate, Martin Lemay.

+Death

-Malépart died in Montreal in 1989 and is buried in the Notre Dame des Neiges Cemetery.
+Malépart died from lung cancer at Hôpital Notre-Dame on 16 November 1989, aged 50.
+He is buried in the Notre Dame des Neiges Cemetery.

+His seat was won by Gilles Duceppe in the by-election.